nemogoc/100-days-of-code/r2-log.md

 ### R2D41 - 4/12
 Did Sunrise animation, which I really enjoyed.
 I guess I was just sick hearing about animations, and I wanted to get down to it.
 Just the loading animation to go, then Flexbox, which I'm really looking forward to.

+### R2D42 - 4/14
+Did animation shorthand and loader project.
+Enjoyed it, but the things I learned were other CSS stuff, not animation stuff

+### R2D43 - 4/15
+Did a bunch of the Flexbox section.
+Seems useful, but I was equating Flexbox with Grid, and they're different things.
+I was excited about grid, and it doesn't look like we're going to cover that here.
+Flexbox is interesting and should be useful though.